 Registrations for the International Joint Cross-Border PhD Programme in International Economic Relations and Management by the given deadline will be considered for the next academic year.

-Candidates may register using the application form(.docx).
+Candidates may register ONLINE.

 The personal interview consists of two parts: